 Photo by Chantelle Rose (PolarTREC 2011), Courtesy of

 The Modeling Sub-team (), first created under Arctic Research Plan 2013-2017 as the Modeling Collaboration Team, will continue operations under Arctic Research Plan 2017-2021.
 As a Sub-team of the Environmental Intelligence Collaboration Team, 's scope of activities will include implementation of Research Objectives and Performance Elements related to modeling under Research Goal 9.
 Learn more about the Environmental Intelligence Collaboration Team here.

 9.2 Advance understanding of the Arctic System by using global and regional models with detailed Arctic processes to understand feedbacks and interactions within the components of the Arctic system and with the climate system as a whole.

-9.2.1 Support and coordinate research to advance understanding of the connections between the Arctic and mid-latitude weather patterns and vice-versa.
+9.2.1 In coordination with efforts described under the Atmosphere Goal, support and coordinate research to advance understanding of the connections between the Arctic and mid-latitude weather patterns and vice-versa.

 9.2.2 Support and coordinate research to enhance the understanding of connections between Arctic and global ocean circulation.

 9.2.3 Enhance understanding of processes and their interactions and feedbacks within the Arctic System itself, including the complex relationships between the ocean, sea ice, land, and atmosphere; impacts of snow on ice; interactions between Arctic clouds and aerosols; effects of thermal forcing of sea ice; changes in ocean stratification; stratosphere-troposphere interactions; and radiative exchanges of energy throughout the system.